 Managers are interested in "developing and sustaining an environment that is favorable to learning at every level, to reawaken and sustain the power and joy of learning in all members of the organization, regardless of their position and background, and to harness the new learning that was generated in order to produce maximum benefit for the organization" (Kline and Sanders, 1993).
 Peter Senge in his widely acclaimed book, The Fifth Discipline, provides mechanisms for an organization to transform itself into a learning organization.
 Senge (1990) defined the learning organization as "an organization that is continually expanding its capacity to create its future."
 Kline and Sanders developed a ten step process to assist organizations in building a learning organization.
-Their first step is an assessment of the current conditions within the organization.
 A review of current literature regarding learning organizations and broad areas of leadership was undertaken to better understand the elements necessary for leaders to undertake great change efforts that may be required to transform the organization to a learning organization.